antshiv/antshiv/README.md

 ## 💭 How I Think

-I am a contrarian by nature and prefer depth over hype.
-Gaps in my knowledge make me uneasy, which forces me to strip away abstractions and understand mechanics from first principles—C is my tool of choice for this.
-I'm comfortable reading datasheets, solving problems from source truth, and moving seamlessly across the stack from low-level C/HPC to Javascript/HTML/CSS.
+I prefer depth over hype.
+Gaps in my knowledge make me uneasy, which forces me to strip away abstractions and understand mechanics from first principles.
+I'm comfortable reading datasheets, solving problems from source truth, and moving seamlessly across the stack from low-level C/HPC to JavaScript/HTML/CSS.
 I use 3D printing to rapidly move from idea to prototype.
-This tinkering mindset and polymath approach help me see through abstractions in ways that lead to unconventional solutions.

 I run Linux/AwesomeWM and prefer NXP, TI, and Nordic MCUs.
 Datasheet fluency means I'm not limited to Arduino/ESP32/Raspberry Pi just because they're popular—I can evaluate compute requirements and pick the right chip.
-When I do use Arduino, I typically write C in Microchip IDE and link to Arduino libraries rather than use the IDE.

-My repositories reflect this philosophy: lots of C code, AI augmentation, and first-principles approaches.
-Feel free to explore.
+My repositories reflect this: lots of C code, AI augmentation, and first-principles approaches.

 **A quick lab tour:** One of my hidden talents is optimizing space.
 The illustration above shows my closet lab—4×7 ft containing 3-4 monitors, dual laptops (Windows + Linux), 3D printer, Akro-Mils storage for electronics, microscope, soldering station, oscilloscope, signal generator, and a multi-angle YouTube capture setup.
 I use vertical shelving to maximize surface volume.
 I also love woodworking, so my miter saw and tools live on a pegboard in the same space.